vdbrink/vdbrink.github.io/smarthomeserver/choose_smart_home_system.md

 I can completely understand this scares you.

 I have a technical background and know already a lot about computers, networks, and software.
-All my live I have been interested, did studies and worked in all kinds of different technical sectors.
+All my life I have been interested, did studies and worked in all kinds of different technical sectors.

 On this page, I try to clear things up by comparing the different smart home solutions and explain terminology with some extra background information.